The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Discussion

-In contrast to numerical simulations, it is extremely difficult to measure the distance of the accretion shock in observations from the cluster cores.
+In contrast to numerical simulations, it is extremely difficult to measure the accretion shock radius in observations.
 For example, \citet{Anbajagane2022} presented an \ac{sz} staking study but found only a marginal feature attributed to an average accretion shock at $4.6\times r_\mathrm{200m}$.
 The projected surface brightness profile of the stacked eROSITA observations itself (see the left panel of Fig.~\ref{fig:sim_vs_obs}) shows no clear surface brightness features corresponding to the accretion shock beyond $r_{200m}$.
-Nevertheless, the profile fitting in this work provides an indirect clue to the accretion shock location.
-The TNG300-1 gas density profile in the off-filament direction (see the bottom right panel of Fig.~\ref{fig:los_3d_tkpn}) shows that the hot gas density at the accretion shock is about $2\times10^{-7}$~cm$^{-3}$, slightly lower than the cosmic mean baryon density $\left<\rho_\mathrm{b}\right>$.
-It proves that our assumption of gas density at the accretion shock in Eq.~\ref{eq:prof_boundary} is reasonable.
-From our fitting results, the gas density profile of the one-halo term reaches the $\left<\rho_\mathrm{b}\right>$ at $\sim3\times r_\mathrm{200m}$, indicating a possible accretion shock radius based on our assumption.
-Moreover, the estimated shock radius is close to that from the TNG300-1 simulation (see the right panel of Fig.~\ref{fig:sim_vs_obs}).
-Again, we clarify that the best-fit density profile of the one-halo term is mostly constrained by the emission at $r<r_\mathrm{200m}$, and the profile beyond $r_\mathrm{200m}$ is an extrapolation following the \ac{gnfw} formalism.
-Nevertheless, the accretion shock remains located at $r_\mathrm{shock}\sim3r_\mathrm{200m}$, unless the density gradient undergoes a significant change in the off-filament direction beyond $r_\mathrm{200m}$.
+Nevertheless, the profile fitting in this work provides an indirect clue to the accretion shock radius $r_\mathrm{shock}$, where the gas density reaches the post-shock density condition, $r_\mathrm{shock}=r|_{\rho(r)=\rho_\mathrm{post}}$.
+The first assumption adopted is that $\rho_\mathrm{post}=\left<\rho_\mathrm{b}\right>$ in Eq. \ref{eq:prof_boundary}, which is supported by the \mbox{TNG300-1} simulation.
+Our analysis of the simulation shows that the density profile in the off-filament direction (see the panel D of Fig.~\ref{fig:los_3d_tkpn}) reaches the accretion shock with a gas density $2\times10^{-7}$~cm$^{-3}$, slightly lower than the cosmic mean baryon density $\left<\rho_\mathrm{b}\right>$.
+In addition to our analysis of the \mbox{TNG300-1} simulation, \citet{Vurm2023} analyzed the gas structure around the most massive halo in the C-EAGLE simulation, and their results also show that the post-shock gas density is slightly below $\left<\rho_\mathrm{b}\right>$.
+The second assumption is that the best-fit gNFW density profile within $r_\mathrm{200m}$ can be extrapolated to larger radii, as supported by our \mbox{TNG300-1} analysis.
+From our fitting results in Sect. \ref{sect:fitting}, the gas density profile of the one-halo term reaches $\left<\rho_\mathrm{b}\right>$ at $\sim3\times r_\mathrm{200m}$, indicating a possible $r_\mathrm{shock}$ based on our assumption.
+We clarify that this is a rough, indirect estimate based on the two assumptions mentioned above.
+A more generalized estimate can be expressed as